 Many external libraries and packages are used in VMD, and the program would not be possible without them.
-The authors wish to thank Jon Leech for the code to compute the uniform point distributions; T. C. Zhao and Mark Overmars, authors of the excellent XFORMS library; John Ousterhout and the other authors of the Tcl, Tk, TclX, TkX and Tcl-DP packages; the authors of the VRPN library from the University of North Carolina; Amitabh Varshney, author of SURF, also from UNC; Dmitrij Frishman at EMBL for developing STRIDE; Jack Lund for the url_get perl script; and Ethan Merrit from the University of Washington for developing the algorithm for drawing ribbons.
+The authors wish to thank Jon Leech for the code to compute the uniform point distributions; John Ousterhout and the other authors of the Tcl and Tk packages; the authors of the VRPN library from the University of North Carolina; Amitabh Varshney, author of SURF, also from UNC; Dmitrij Frishman at EMBL for developing STRIDE; Jack Lund for the url_get perl script; and Ethan Merrit from the University of Washington for developing the algorithm for drawing ribbons.